Thinking Through Crisis: Shakespeare and America

 ONLINE EVENTS: HOW DO THEY WORK?

-This workshop will take place on Zoom.
+This webinar will take place on Zoom.
 A ticket covers one household joining via one device.
 Please ensure you are in the Zoom waiting room five minutes prior to the event start time.

 A link with joining instructions will be emailed to you a day before the event.
 You will need access to a reliable internet connection and be able to join a Zoom meeting.

-Live captions will be available for this workshop.
+Live captions will be available for this webinar.
 Should you benefit from the use of captions and they do not appear automatically, please let us know.

-Please ensure you and all other participants in your household follow both Shakespeare’s Globe’s Community guidelines and Zoom’s Community Guidelines.
+Please ensure you and all other attendees in your household follow both Shakespeare’s Globe’s Community guidelines and Zoom’s Community Guidelines.

 As a charity that receives no regular government funding, any donations are welcome and are vital to us.